classic-addon-manager/addons/README.md

 > If your in-game addon uses spaces for its name then your `name` field and addon_name.yaml file MUST use underscores `_` rather than space.

 #### Addon declaration explanation
-A addon declaration (plugin.yaml) file consists of 5 fields.
+A addon declaration (plugin.yaml) file consists of 6 fields.

 1. name
 2. description
 3. author
 4. repo
+5. branch
-5. tags
+6. tags

 `name` is the field that declares the name of the addon and is what will be put in your addons.txt file as well as your Addon directory.
 This field should ideally match the filename.